xSHiiDOx/BiohazardAutoSplitter/README.md

 - Start your Livesplit and load up the biohazard splits you like to run
 - Livesplit will download the autosplitter automatically (if not: Splits Editor - Game Name: "Biohazard" or "Resident Evil")
 - Open "Splits Editor" (right click - edit layout)
-- You need to rename the following splits (without "" - watch caption) (if you don't know what rooms are mentioned, please watch the pictured Readme - link above):
+- You need to rename the following splits (without "" - watch caption – working for Jill and Chris - after renaming you are ready to go):
 <br>
 <table>
   <tr>